Prince Harry alleges William physically attacked him, according to new book seen by The Guardian - KTVZ

 Prince Harry alleges William physically attacked him, according to new book seen by The Guardian

-Prince Harry has accused his brother, William, of physically assaulting him during an argument over his wife, Meghan Markle, in 2019, according to The Guardian.
+Prince Harry has accused his brother, William, of physically assaulting him during an argument over his wife, Meghan, Duchess of Sussex in 2019, according to The Guardian.

-The alleged scuffle took place after a conversation between the two brothers, during which William, the heir to the British throne, called Markle “difficult”, “rude” and “abrasive,” according to The Guardian.
+The alleged scuffle took place after a conversation between the two brothers, during which William, the heir to the British throne, called Meghan “difficult,” “rude” and “abrasive,” according to The Guardian.

-CNN has requested an advance copy of the book from publisher Penguin Random House, but has not received a response.
-Kensington Palace declined CNN’s request for comment on the alleged altercation.
+CNN has requested an advance copy of the book from publisher Penguin Random House.
+Kensington Palace, Buckingham Palace and a spokesperson for the Sussexes declined CNN’s request for comment on the alleged altercation.

 The Guardian article focuses on the alleged physical altercation between the brothers but describes the entirety of the book as a “remarkable volume.”